devenes/terraform-blog-application/README.md

   - Failover routing policy should be set while publishing application

-    - Primary connection is going to be CloudFormation
+    - Primary connection is going to be Terraform

     - Secondary connection is going to be a static website placed another S3 bucket.
 This S3 bucket has just basic static website that has a picture said "the page is under construction" given files within S3_static_Website folder